MandalaMukesh04/Sales-and-Profit-Analysis/README.md

    - Implemented key performance indicators (KPIs) for business tracking.

 ## Data Source
-The project uses the following datasets:
+The project uses the following datasets.
 - **Sample Superstore (Excel File)**: Contains data on sales, customers, products, and regional performance.
 - **Power BI Query Editor**: Used for data cleaning and transformation.